 Why does my dog need treating?

-Chiropractic helps maintain optimal joint mobility, muscular tone, and neurological function to enable maximum performance.
-Maintenance chiropractic treatments minimise your dog’s risk of wear-out or injury and maintains health.
+Chiropractic helps restore and maintain optimal joint movement and muscular tone so your dog can move without pain.
+Maintenance chiropractic treatments minimises your dog’s risk of wear-out or injury.